WILbeerT-B/odin-recipes/README.md

 # odin-recipes
-basic recipe website to practice html
+This is a basic recipe website to practice html